brayanty/DrMorse/README.md

 # Dr. Morse

-Es una paginas, en la que se emplea React + TailwindCSS, para la presentación de los servicios de un centro de salud.
+It is a page, in which React + TailwindCSS is used, to present the services of a health center.

 ## API Reference

-API utilizada para obtener usuario https://randomuser.me/
+API used to get user https://randomuser.me/

 ## 🛠 Skills